wagtail/wagtail/docs/reference/pages/panels.rst

         Path to a template rendering the full panel HTML.

-    .. attribute:: HelpPanel.heading (optional)
+    .. attribute:: HelpPanel.heading

-        A heading for the fields
+        A heading for the help content.

-    .. attribute:: HelpPanel.classname (optional)
+    .. attribute:: HelpPanel.classname

         String of CSS classes given to the panel which are used in formatting and scripted interactivity.
-By default, panels are formatted as inset fields.

 Built-in Fields and Choosers